SAD 17 board approves changes to academic calendar

-PARIS — Directors of School Administrative District 17 on Monday approved changes to the 2020-21 academic calendar because of COVID-19-related events.
+PARIS — SAD 17’s school board approved an adjusted schedule for key dates, a result of starting the school year late because of COVID-19 related reopening plans.
+Parent/Teacher Conferences were rescheduled from the original set date of Oct.
+22 until Oct.
+28.

-Parent/teacher conferences were rescheduled from Oct.
-22 to Oct.
-28. Directors also approved extending the end of the first trimester for Oxford Hills Technical School from Nov.
-20 to Dec.
-4. The first semester for all SAD 17 schools was extended from Jan.
-22 to Jan.
-29.
+Directors also approved extending the end of the first trimester for Oxford Hills Technical School to Dec.
+4 instead of Nov.
+20. The first semester for SAD 17 schools was changed from Jan.
+22, 2021 to Jan.
+29, 2021.

-In his update, Superintendent Rick Colpitts clarified several points for directors, including how board presentations are determined.
+In his superintendent’s update, Superintendent Rick Colpitts clarified several points for directors, including how board presentations are determined.
 They are scheduled based on board requests, pending board action and seasonal reviews.
-Directors may request presentations to be added to the meeting schedule by either contacting the chairperson, the superintendent’s office, or by posting it on the district’s online meeting schedule.
+Directors may request for presentations to be added to the meeting schedule by either contacting the Board Chairperson, the Superintendent’s office, or by posting it on the district’s online meeting schedule.
 Colpitts reminded the board that dates for presentations are subject to change depending on other priorities, such as student-related hearings.

-Colpitts also announced that the Maine Center for Disease Control and Maine Department of Education will introduce a public database that shows active COVID-19 cases by school building.
+Colpitts also announced that the Maine Center for Disease Control and Maine Department of Education will introduce a public data base that shows active COVID-19 cases by school building.
+The URL address for the database is https://public.tableau.com/profile/maine.cdc.covid.19.response#!/vizhome/COVID-19casesbyschool/maine-covid-19-cases-by-school?publish=yes.

-Cases by county are updated by the CDC and the level of risk of COVID-19 are designated by colors: green is low, yellow is moderate and red is high.

-Oxford County went from green to yellow on Sept.
+Cases by county, which determines safety designations of green, yellow or red are updated by the CDC.
+The status of each county may be viewed online at: https://www.maine.gov/doe/framework/part-I/#CRL.
+Oxford county went from green to yellow on Sept.
 25, signaling the need for hybrid learning to be instituted.
 By Oct.
-9 the state designated it green again.
-No students in SAD 17 schools have been diagnosed with COVID-19 since school reopened this year, although 20 have been asked to self-quarantine.
-Two students are being held out of school due to exposure to the virus.
+9 the state reassigned it back to green.
+No students attending SAD 17 schools have been diagnosed with COVID-19 since school reopened, although 20 have been asked to self-quarantine.
+Currently, two students are being quarantined out of school due to exposure to the virus.

 The Policy Committee updated several policies, including how board chairpersons are elected, use of Robert’s Rules during meetings, and the use of social media by directors while in their official capacity as school board representatives.